 CHEMTREC is a 24/7 emergency call center that provides immediate critical response information during emergency incidents involving chemicals, HAZMAT, and other dangerous goods.
 CHEMTREC administers the CHEMNET program, which is a network of for-hire contractors for CHEMTREC registrants who may need the services of an emergency response contractor at the scene of an incident involving their product.
 CHEMNET industry members also offer mutual aid to other chemical companies through provision of emergency and technical information.
 The CHEMNET list is a resource for shippers, carriers, and others that require the services of a contractor for response to an incident involving HAZMAT.
 Upon request, CHEMTREC can link the shipper with the CHEMNET contractor closest to the incident site.
-CHEMTREC can also link medical personnel at the emergency room with medical specialists from the shipper.
-Additionally, several contract emergency response companies that may be available to provide assistance and resources (i.e., Haz-Mat Response Inc., Heritage, Veolia, Clean Harbors).
+CHEMTREC can also link medical personnel at the emergency response companies that may be available to provide assistance and resources (i.e., Haz-Mat Response Inc., Heritage, Veolia, Clean Harbors).